ABOUT ME

 RESEARCH

 My research aims to deploy autonomous robots in human environments to facilitate people's lives.
-To achieve this goal, there are several research challenges, such as understanding users (e.g., comprehending their natural language instructions and analyzing their nonverbal cues) and observing the interaction environment (e.g., the visual scene and the semantic properties of the objects in the environment).
+To achieve this goal, there are several research challenges, such as understanding users (e.g., comprehending their natural language instructions and analyzing their nonverbal cues) and observing the interaction environment (e.g., the context for social appropriateness, the visual scene, and the semantic properties of the objects in the environment).
 My research has focused on such varying components to achieve my long-term vision.

 During my Ph.D., I worked on natural language grounding for robots.
 More specifically, I addressed how to understand user instructions and resolve ambiguities with follow-up clarifications.
 My Ph.D. thesis contributed to efficient human-robot conversation and suggested a full pipeline for object search in a household environment, first finding the described object location and then identifying the specified object in the user instruction.
 The main takeaway of my Ph.D. research is that ambiguities are inevitable in HRI, and instead of asking users to repeat their request over and over again under uncertainties (as in many existing language-based systems such as Amazon Alexa or Siri), leveraging follow-up clarifications is efficient for HRI.